 Other vegetables that you can use for ohitashi

-Spinach is the most popular choice of vegetables for ohitashi without a doubt, but there are other vegetables you can use too.
+Spinach is the most popular choice of vegetables for ohitashi without a doubt, but it’s not unheard of to use other kinds of vegetables too.

 According to Goo Ranking (2015), the top 10 vegetables for ohitashi are below: